facebook/react-native/blog/2017-08-28-react-native-monthly-3.md

 category: engineering
 ---

 The React Native monthly meeting continues!
 This month's meeting was a bit shorter as most of our teams were busy shipping.
-So, let's see what the rest is up to.
+Next month, we are at [React Native EU](https://react-native.eu/) conference in Wroclaw, Poland.
+Make sure to grab a ticket and see you there in person!
+Meanwhile, let's see what our teams are up to.

 ## Teams